dhruv-kurpad/oscarProject/README.md

 * Extending the app to enable geofencing with a home controller and a Lora module.
 * Collect data from multiple sensors to look for patterns in predicting seizures
 * Build an iOS app instead of a simple text message for notifications.
 For now this works.
+* Use the sleep mode to save battery

 ## Resources